openssl/technical-policies/policies/policy-change-process.md

 --------

 The policy change is approved by means of a regular OTC vote.
-If the vote passes, the policy change is approved, rejected otherwise.
+If the vote passes, the policy change is approved, otherwise it is rejected.

 Approval is marked by labelling the pull request with `Approved` label.